acp-lab/acplab-web/content/authors/Fernando/_index.md

 superuser: false

 # Your current major
-role:  Ph.D.
-Student in Robotics Engineering
+role:  Ph.D. in Robotics Engineering, MS in Control Systems Engineering at the National University of San Juan

 # Organizations/Affiliations
 organizations: